attltb/UFBL/README.md

 If there are no command line arguments, it makes a random 640 x 480 data, processes them using many CCL algorithms multiple times, and shows the execution time used for each.
 All algorithms except UFBL ones work on the original 4-byte per pixel format, while UFBL algorithms work on its compressed version which has 1-bit per pixel format.

-If 24-bit bitmap files are given as arguments, it does the same test on the input images.
+If 24-bit bitmap files and p4 pbm file are given as arguments, it does the same test on the input images.
 It also exports the result as another .bmp files.
 Each labels has distinguishable bright colors so one can easily check if the algorithm works correctly or not.